quantling/pyndl/paper/paper.md

 Systems (IMPRS-IS) for supporting David-Elias Künstle, funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC number 2064/1 – Project number 390727645 and the High North Population Studies at UiT The Arctic University of Norway for supporting Marc Weitz.

+Finally, this paper and the associated package benefited from constructive and conscientious peer review.
+We would like to thank our three reviewers, Venktesh V, Jinhang Jiang, and especially Frankie Robertson, for their constructive and in-depth feedback and their suggestions on how to make the package more user-friendly.

 # References